bjorndonald/cursor-assessment/README.md

 ## Live Demo
 There is an online demo [here](cursor-assessment.vercel.app)

+## Local developemnt

+Simply execute the command `npm run dev` in the root.

 ## Stacked Bar chart

 This stacked bar had some very specific design requirements so I decided to not use any of the chart modules and used HTML, CSS and ingenuity to build the chart myself.